gonzalocasas/Specifications/docs/index.md

 Broker and are sent to a corresponding Handler.

 A Broker is thereby able to check the integrity of a packet and is closely communicating with a Network Server in order to administrate the related end-device.
-As an order of magnitude, Brokers are designed to be in charge of a whole country or region (if the region has enough activity to deserve a dedicated Broker).
+For a reference of magnitude, Brokers are designed to be in charge of a whole country or region (if the region has enough activity to deserve a dedicated Broker).